-Voding issues (eg. Dysfunctional voiding & postponement): inappropriately engaging pelvic floor muscles during voiding or delaying going to the bathroom.
-Sometimes as a result of fear or pain.
+Voiding issues (eg. Dysfunctional voiding & postponement): inappropriately engaging pelvic floor muscles during voiding or delaying going to the bathroom, sometimes as a result of fear or pain.

-Did you know 85% of children had bed wetting or fecal incontinence because of constipation?
+Did you know 85% of children have bed wetting or fecal incontinence because of constipation?

-If your child is 5 or older and experiencing any of the above symptoms pediatric Pelvic Floor Physical Therapy can help them get back to being kids, and relieve familial stress!
+If your child is 5 or older and experiencing any of the above symptoms pediatric Pelvic Floor Physiotherapy can help them get back to being kids, and relieve familial stress!

-Our trained therapists create a personalized treatment plan with parents and children to better target your families concerns and improve overall quality of life.
+Our trained therapists create a personalized treatment plan with parents and children to better target your concerns and furthermore improve your child’s overall quality of life.
 Treatment is always in a way that is fun and engaging for your young one.

 What does a pelvic floor assessment entail?

 Your physical therapist will start by taking a detailed child developmental and family history.
-They may ask you to complete a bladder diary to better track your child’s voiding patterns.
-A functional assessment of their breathing.
-Following this a visual inspection is performed, it can be performed with clothes on.
-Note: no internal assessment is done.
-Next the functioning of the pelvic floor muscles is assessed using externally placed censors.
+We may also ask you to complete a bladder diary to better track your child’s voiding patterns and perform a functional assessment of their breathing.
+Thereafter, the physiotherapist will do a visual assessment for which the child need not undress.
+Sometimes, the physiotherapist will use externally placed sensors to assess the functioning of the pelvic floor muscles.

 What does the pelvic floor treatment entail?